Starting a new school year is exciting, but it can also be nerve-racking.

-2. Actually do your to-do list
+2. Do your to-do list

 3. Get some sleep

-4. Eat breakfast
+4. Eat breakfast (and lunch!)

 5. Pay attention to your body

 Starting the new school year is full of unknowns and anxieties, especially if you’re transitioning to a new school.
-Whatever is going on in your life, remember that you can’t be your best unless you feel your best.
-Check in with yourself weekly—have you been energetic?
+Remember that you can’t be your best unless you feel your best.
+Check in with yourself weekly—how’s your energy?
 Are you able to concentrate?
 Do you have any aches or pains you’ve been ignoring?
 Pay attention to what your body is telling you.

-6. Be kind to yourself
+6. Be kind to yourself (now more than ever)

-7. Be open to new experiences—and a new you!
+7. Be open to new experiences—and a new you

 The Mount Sinai Adolescent Health Center is located in New York City.
-It provides comprehensive, confidential, judgment free health care at no charge to over 10,000 young people every year.
+It provides comprehensive, confidential, judgment free health care to over 12,000 young people every year—all at no cost to patients.
 This column is not intended to provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual, only general information for education purposes only.